 The proudest moment of my professional career was the Spring of 2004 when I watched Glykeria perform in front of 2,000 people in Istanbul, Turkey at a special concert that I produced for the Ecumenical Patriarch of Constantinople– the spiritual leader of the world’s 300 million Orthodox Christians.
 The performance included songs and music from the “lost lands” of Greek Asia Minor and many of the people in the audience were singing Greek songs they grew up with for the first time in decades.

-Another exciting professional experience I had was being part of the production team for a 13-episode television show hosted by Leon Logothetis, who traveled around the world on a yellow vintage motorcycle relying solely on the kindness of strangers.
+Another exciting professional experience I had was being part of the production team for a 13-episode television show called The Kindness Diaries, hosted by Leon Logothetis, who traveled around the world on a yellow vintage motorcycle relying solely on the kindness of strangers.
 I handled public and media relations for the production, as well as the social media campaign which was a daunting task to keep in touch with hundreds of thousands of Leon’s followers on the journey in dozens of countries throughout the world.

 I was on much of that journey– which was more than a paying job for me, but a look deep inside myself and a familiarization with the world around me.
 I drove with Leon across the entire United States, from coast to coast, and also visited far-flung places like Thailand, Vietnam and Cambodia, which will stay with me forever.
+The series is available in Netflix.

 My biggest role models in life are my parents, Chris and Joann– both immigrants from Crete, as well as Olympia Dukakis, Peter Diamandis, Arianna Huffington and the late Dr. Taki Papadakis, the former president of Drexel University.